Yasir-77/My-DevOps-Journey/Docker/notes/readme.md

 - environment:: This section defines environment variables for the MySQL container.
 - MYSQL_ROOT_PASSWORD: This sets the root password for the MySQL server.
 In this case, it is set to "My-secret-pw".
 This password will be required to access the MySQL database as the root user.

+## Docker registries

+### Introduction to registries

+A docker registry is a storage and distribution hub for docker images, a system for storing and sharing docker images.

+Key features:

+- Public registry - Docker Hub is the most widely used public Docker registry provided by Docker Inc. It hosts millions of images that can be freely accessed by anyone.
+- Private registry - A private Docker registry can be set up.
+This is especially useful for organizations that need to store images internally without exposing them to the public.
+Tools like Docker Registry (self-hosted) and third-party services (like AWS Elastic Container Registry, Azure Container Registry, Google Container Registry) allow you to maintain your own image storage.

+Importance of Docker registries in Devops:

+- Streamline deployment: When docker images are stored in the registry, they can be easily accessed and deployed across multiple envirnoments from development to production.
+Makes it faster and more reliable to roll out new features and updates
+- Enhance collaboration: When images are stored in a centralised registry, everyone in your team has access to the same resources.
+This makes it easier to share and manage images, improving overall teamwork and effieciency .
+- Ensures consistency: By storing images in a registry , that exact same image is being used in development, testing and production.